A Fully Analog Implementation of Model Predictive Control with Application to Buck Converters: Application to DC-DC Buck Converters

-where $\delta_k$ and $v_{\mathrm{in},k}$ are small variations around the nominal values $\overline{D}$ and $\overline V_{\mathrm{in}}$, respectively. \end{assumption} Assumption~\ref{ass:small_signal} is a standard assumption in set-point regulation.
-Moreover, as we will demonstrate in Sec.~\ref{sec:stability}, we are able to guarantee global exponential stability of the feedback control system when the plant is described by the non-approximated nonlinear model in Eq.~\eqref{eq:sys_dt_buck_nl}.
-Therefore, Assumption~\ref{ass:small_signal} is only used to construct the controller design model, but is not critical for stability or performance.
+where $\delta_k$ and $v_{\mathrm{in},k}$ are small variations around the nominal values $\overline{D}$ and $\overline V_{\mathrm{in}}$, respectively. \end{assumption} \begin{remark} Assumption~\ref{ass:small_signal}, which is standard in set-point regulation for power converters (see, e.g., \cite[Chapter 1]{Gibbard15}), is only used to construct the DT MPC prediction model~\eqref{eq:mpc_op_b},~\eqref{eq:mpc_op_c}, but not critical for stability; as we can formally guarantee stability of the closed-loop system considering the non-approximated nonlinear model in Eq.~\eqref{eq:sys_dt_buck_nl}; see Sec.~\ref{sec:stability}. \end{remark}